amarasa/equalize-heights/README.md

 </div>
 ```

-All elements sharing the same marker (e.g., `eh-members`) will have their heights equalized automatically.
+All elements sharing the same marker (e.g., `eh-members`) will have their heights equalized automatically when the viewport meets your specified breakpoint (if any) or unconditionally if no breakpoint is set.

 ---